Chekanov's dichotomy in contact topology: Rigid locus

 \subsection{Useful corollaries}

-A corollary of Remark \ref{frag-rmk} is an interesting observation that a rigid locus $R_N$ behaves very similar to a contact coisotropic submanifold (of course in general, a rigid locus can be very singular), say $Y \subset M$, which has been equivalently defined in terms of the ideal $I_Y = \{H \in C^{\infty}(M) \,| \, H|_Y = 0\}$.
-Explicitly, here we can show the following result similar to Proposition \ref{C-P}.
+As a corollary of Remark \ref{frag-rmk}, we can show the following result which claims that a rigid locus $R_N$ behaves very similarly to a contact coisotropic submanifold.
+However, in general, $R_N$ can be very singular.